-In response to these issues, we formed the Latino Coalition Against COVID-19.a national community-led, non-partisan, collaborative movement to build health equity in Latinx communities.
-We come together to transform our communities’ social and economic conditions by connecting with other organizations, task forces, and alliances to build community capacity, combat misinformation, and amplify local voices to a national level.
+In response to the disproportionate impact the pandemic had on Latino/a communities, we formed the Latino Coalition Against COVID-19.a national community-led, non-partisan, collaborative movement to build health equity in Latinx communities.
+We unite to transform our communities’ social and economic conditions by connecting with other organizations, task forces, and alliances to build community capacity, combat misinformation, and amplify local voices to a national level.
 By forming meaningful partnerships facilitated by active collaboration and shared decision-making, our collective efforts can change public policy, reallocate funding to those who need it most, and improve the health and well-being of Latinx communities across the country.

 No single individual, organization, community, or sector has sole ownership, accountability, or capacity to sustain the health and well-being of an entire population.
 Cross-departmental coordination of innovative federal programs to address social determinants of health is a step on the path to health equity.
 We invite everyone from concerned individuals and their families to leaders of organizations to help change the narrative and reconfigure the American landscape into one that is anti-racist and values social justice and health equity for all.